thames

 Nothing beats a calm wander in one of the UK’s scenic parks to start the year fresh.
 Some well-liked spots are:

-• Hyde Park in London: This spot’s famous for its Serpentine Lake and excellent walking trails.
+• Hyde Park in London is famous for its Serpentine Lake and excellent walking trails.

 • Holyrood Park in Edinburgh: You’ll find Arthur’s Seat here, an old volcano that gives you sick views of the whole city.